ipyflow/ipyflow/README.md

 ![](https://raw.githubusercontent.com/runtime-jupyter-safety/nbsafety/master/img/nbsafety-demo.gif)

-`nbsafety` accomplishes its magic using a combination of runtime tracer (to build the implicit dependency graph) and a static checker (to provide warnings before running a cell), both of which are deeply aware of Python's data model.
+`nbsafety` accomplishes its magic using a combination of a runtime tracer (to build the implicit dependency graph) and a static checker (to provide warnings before running a cell), both of which are deeply aware of Python's data model.
 In particular, `nbsafety` requires ***minimal to no changes*** in user